mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 ## Links

 Please refer to our [project page](https://mlc.ai/mlc-llm/) for a detailed guide on how to try out the MLC LLM deployment.
 The source code of MLC LLM is available on our official [GitHub repository](https://github.com/mlc-ai/mlc-llm/).
-You are also more than welcomed to join the [Discord Channel](https://discord.com/invite/9Xpy2HGBuD) for further discussion.
+You are also more than welcome to join the [Discord Channel](https://discord.com/invite/9Xpy2HGBuD) for further discussion.

 ## Acknowledgement